whypam/CppBanking-Starter/README.md

 4. Implement a **Getter method** for checking account balance.
 5. Use **private** access specifier to prevent cash from being accessed directly outside of the class.
 6. **Setter** and **Getter methods** are the only channels to access the private attributes from outside of the class.
-7. Implement a banking use case that applies the concept of encapsulation, makes use of the **private** access specifier **Setter** and **Getter methods**.
+7. Implement a banking use case that applies the concept of encapsulation, makes use of the **private** access specifier, **Setter** and **Getter methods**.
 In the banking use case, a customer is prompted to open an account with a minimum amount of cash.
 Once the account is opened, the customer will be given options to deposit cash, withdraw cash, check balance and exit.
 8. For simplicity, you can assume this banking system serves 1 customer at a time.

 ## Use Case Diagram - Banking System